amateurtools/Plucks/README.md

     TODO:
     see if pitch bend will play nice.
-    Put together a CMAKE and automated build yaml.
     Offer a pulse width override.

 PLUCKS -- a Karplus-Strong Plucked String Synthesizer